zenodo/zenodo/CONTRIBUTING.rst

 Help curate Zenodo
 ------------------
 Zenodo is built as a platform for distributed research data curation.
 We provide CERN's expertise in building/operating large-scale digital repositories as well as big data management and preservation.
 Zenodo is open to all research, and we therefore need your domain knowledge to help curate content on Zenodo.
-If you're a publisher, librarian, university, instituion, research group, ... then go create a `Community <http://zenodo.org/communities>`_ and encourage people to submit data to it.
+If you're a publisher, librarian, university, institution, research group, ... then go create a `Community <http://zenodo.org/communities>`_ and encourage people to submit data to it.

 Spread the word
 ---------------